 It is easier to apply anti-fouling paint before installing the sensor, but allow sufficient drying time.
 Reapply paint every 6 months or at the beginning of each boating season.
-Paint the following surfaces (Figure 2):
+Paint the following surfaces (see Figure 2):

-- · Outside wall of the ultrasonic insert below the lower o-ring - · Active face of the ultrasonic insert - · Exterior flange of the housing and valve assembly - Bore of the valve assembly up 30mm (1-1/4") - · Blanking plug below lowest o-ring including exposed end
+- · Outside wall of the ultrasonic insert below lowest o-ring

+- · Active face of the ultrasonic insert

+- Exterior flange of housing

+- Bore of housing up 30mm (1-1/4")

+- · Blanking plug below lower o-ring including exposed end